-Commission ("APSC" or "The Commission") has remained committed to ensuring that the citizens of Alabama receive reliable and affordable utility and transportation services at rates that are fair and reasonable.
+inco its creation over a century ago as the Railroad Commission of Alabama, the Alabama Public Service Commission ("APSC" or "the Commission") has remained committed to ensuring that the citizens of Alabama receive reliable and affordable utility and transportation services at rates that are fair and reasonable.
 The agency's role has evolved throughout the years from the regulation of railroad transportation services to the regulation of all facets of public utility and transportation services.
 The entities regulated by the APSC include privately owned corporations providing electric, gas, and water service to the public, as well as select providers of telecommunications services and wastewater services.
 Additionally, railroads, buses, trucking companies, and taxis operating outside police jurisdictions on a for-hire basis remain under the oversight of the APSC.
+Effective July 1, 2018, Transportation Network Companies were placed under the jurisdiction of the APSC pursuant to Alabama Legislative Act 2018-127.